01. What is beauty light?

 Results depend on the length of treatment & the original conditions being treated.
 Skin rejuvenation is a dynamic process.
 If maintenance treatments are discontinued, a gradual loss of results will occur over time, as with normal skin aging.

-12. Do I need to use any creams in combination with a collagen bed?
+12. Do I need to use any creams in combination with a beauty light bed?

 To enhance the results, we advise using the iRenew Face and Body Skin Cell Rejuvenator lotion.
 The clear transparent formula allows all the collagen stimulating rays to penetrate and renew your skin.